Understanding the Remortgage Process: How Does a Remortgage Work?

 2. Bank statements: These should cover at least the last three to six months.
 They give lenders a view of your spending habits and financial commitments.

-3. Identification documents: A valid passport or driving license will prove your identity.
+3. Identification documents: A valid passport or driving licence will prove your identity.
 Make sure these are up-to-date.

 4. Proof of address: Utility bills or council tax statements from the past few months can verify your address.